Romeo Poquiz: Calls for the military to abandon President Marcos

 In May 2025, Poquiz established the United People's Initiative (UPI), a coalition of retired military generals based in Metro Manila, for which he serves as its lead convenor.
 In September 2025, Poquiz began leading the UPI in protests against the Marcos administration, calling for a dialogue with General Romeo Brawner Jr., Chief of Staff of the AFP.
 Cited among the reasons for the group's indignation include the large-scale corruption scandal involving flood control projects and the proposed revisions to their pension plan.

 On the evening before the September 21 anti-corruption rallies, Poquiz led seven other retired generals in visiting Camp Aguinaldo in Quezon City to meet with General Brawner, who was then holding a red alert meeting with joint battle staff.
 According to Brawner, Poquiz attempted to convince him to have the military remove its support for President Marcos, reasoning that it was the solution to the ongoing corruption scandal in the country, and that "somebody else deserves to be president, but they did not mention who that is".
 Brawner refused their proposal, citing the military's loyalty to the Constitution.
 Observers have described the proposal as a "soft coup", but the UPI has claimed that it only proposed for Marcos' resignation, not his forced removal.

 Several retired generals of the Armed Forces strongly denounced Poquiz's group for the alleged ouster calls, while the administration has since deemed UPI's actions to potentially be seditious and treasonous, although president Marcos was noted to have been unbothered by the retired generals' actions.

+The UPI led by Poquiz held another protest in November 2025.
+Secretary Rey Valeros vowed no seditious statement will be made.

+Poquiz was arrested at the Ninoy Aquino International Airport on January 5, 2026 on sedition charges and was linked to his activities in November 2025.
+He posted bail after his detention.